Pro-Palestine Protestors Demand a Gaza Cease-Fire

 “People say that Hamas are terrorists, but what about Israel?” asked Eman, an immigrant from Egypt.
 “They’re the ones bombing schools and hospitals, bombing children.
 This is not war.
 This is genocide.”

-Around 3:30 p.m., demonstrators streamed out of the park and onto Sixth Avenue.
+Around 3:30 p.m. on March 2, demonstrators streamed out of the park and onto Sixth Avenue.
 They moved north, waving Palestinian flags and yelling, “We want justice you say how?
-End the siege on Gaza now!” and “Israel bombs, USA pays, how many kids did you kill today?”
-Cars honked to the rhythm of the chants, and one driver stretched a hand through the window to wave his own flag.
+End the siege on Gaza now!”
 A few pro-Israel individuals approached the procession to argue, but there was no organized counter-protest.

 The march stretched across at least 15 blocks.
 NYPD officers in riot gear lined the sidewalks.
 Protest organizers wearing safety vests blocked traffic from crossing the avenue along the length of the march.
 Dotted among them were staff from the New York Civil Liberties Union, who were present to monitor officers’ compliance to protest policing reforms, following a recent settlement agreement with the NYPD.
 The crowd totaled over 3,500 people, a police source told the New York Post.